Adalab/modulo-2-evaluacion-final-aliciaggz/README.md

 # Evaluacion Final Modulo 2: Buscador de Series de Anime

-This page is for searching and save your favorite anime.
-You can find any anime by searching its title and click the botton "buscar".
+This page is for searching and saving your favorite anime.
+You can find any anime by searching its title and click on "buscar".

 # What do you need to have installed to run this project?